vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/work_center_time_off.rst

 the :guilabel:`Reason` for the work center closure (broken, maintenance, etc.), select the affected work center as the :guilabel:`Resource`, and choose a :guilabel:`Start Date` and :guilabel:`End Date` to specify the period during which the work center will be unavailable.
-Click :guilabel:`Save` and the time off for the work center is logged in Odoo.
+Click :guilabel:`Save` and the time off for the work center is logged in Leansoft.

 .. image:: work_center_time_off/time-off-form.png
    :align: center